rvermeulen/codeql-workshop-control-flow-java/README.md

 When you use the `reachable` predicate you need to exclude results to include only the strict successor statements.
 However, you cannot exclude the correct nodes due to conditional nodes.
 See the above example snippet and CFG.

-To implement a correct solution you need to resort to a _recursive_ predicate.
+To implement a correct solution, you need to resort to a _recursive_ predicate.

 </details>